 Adding Structured Image Data To Your Pages

-It can help search engines view your images as rich results if you add structured data to your pages.
+It can help search engines like Google images view your images as rich results if you add structured data to your pages.
 Though Google claims structured data doesn’t help you rank higher, it does help to make your image listings in Image Search more ironed out.
 But there’s more.
 For example, if you have recipes on your site and add you decide to add structured data to those images.
 Google will add a badge to your pictures that indicate that this image belongs to a recipe, this makes people more likely to click your image if they are looking for a recipe than someone else’s image which may not indicate that.
 Google Images supports the following types of structured data:

 Google has a range of guidelines that you need to follow if you want your photos to look image-rich.
 The key lesson is that the image attribute is mandatory and should be crawlable and indexable to your images.
 Many of Google’s Structured Data General Guidelines can be found here.